Losses at Political Publisher Dods Surge to £5 Million -

 Dods bought into Social360 – a social media monitoring service – which has not sold to clients as well as hoped.
 Many potential clients manage with a combination of Google alerts and Tweetdeck, both of which are free products.
 The social media crisis solution seems a bit unnecessary, because when you are in social media crisis, you know it without the need for expensive software.
 Making their database of “Dods People” acessible via a Salesforce CRM plugin seems like a smart idea until you realise public affairs professionals don’t use Salesforce, sales people do.
 “DODS Signals”, which “enables the tracking of social media profiles and interactions for over 5,000 political influencers”, is essentially a social media list with bells and whistles, which can pretty much be functionally replicated, for free, in Tweetdeck.
 Unless you don’t know how to search for a hashtag.

 Not forgetting that in 2014/15 they bought “Social Lens” for a million which was also subsequently written off.
-There is also the competitive threat from Politico, which is a quality product written by journalists and read by the public affairs professionals who are Dods’ core customer base.
+There is also the very real competitive threat from Politico, which is a quality product written by journalists and read by the public affairs professionals who are Dods’ core customer base.
 All will work out next year says the new CEO after they raise £13.2 million to buy another software company, this time an Indian company, so they can get into AI.
 What could go wrong?